ultimatemember/ultimatemember/README.md

 Documentation & Support
 ======================
 Got a problem or need help with Ultimate Member?
 Head over to our [documentation](http://docs.ultimatemember.com/) and perform a search of the knowledge base.
-If you can’t find a solution to your issue then you can create a [support ticket](https://ultimatemember.com/support-contact/).
+If you can’t find a solution to your issue then you can create a [paid support ticket](https://ultimatemember.com/support-contact/) or [free support ticket](https://wordpress.org/support/plugin/ultimate-member)

 License